 Given the country's vast size and for various safety reasons, it is best to fly between cities in the Democratic Republic of the Congo.
 The two main airports in the country are Kinshasa International Airport (N'djili International Airport) and Lubumbashi International Airport.

-A number of African and international airlines offer regular services to and from the DRC.
-There are also regular charter services operating within the country.
-However, Congolese air carriers have a dubious safety record, and expats should choose their carrier carefully.
+Several African and international airlines offer regular services to and from the DRC.
+Regular charter services also operate within the country.
+However, Congolese air carriers have a dubious safety record, and expats should choose their carriers carefully.

 Expat Health Insurance